 The standard schedule for those enrolled in April to complete the program in two years is below.
 For students enrolled in October, the schedule is shifted by six months.
-The schedule shows only some main items.
+The schedule shows approximate period for some main items.
 You must check the detailed information in other pages of this guide and other announcements and notifications made by JAIST.